2nd Year

 • Acting for set and stage

-USE OF THE VOICE
+USE OF VOICE / EMISSION TECHNIQUES

 • Breathing Techniques: at the origins of sound